krishabbashyal/firebase-task-manager/README.md

 ### Task Management

 Once tasks are identified, Mosaic provides an intuitive interface for managing them.
-Users can assign tasks to individuals, and prioritize tasks based on their significance.
-This ensures that everyone involved is aware of their responsibilities and the project's timeline.
+Users can assign tasks to individuals, prioritize tasks based on their significance, and set due dates.
+This ensures that everyone involved is aware of their responsibilities and the project timeline.

 ### Progress Tracking